Astronomers Watch a Dying Star Enjoy One Last Spark of Life - D-brief

 However, if a shockwave ripples through the nebula, it dramatically heats and ionizes the gas.
 However, as the shockwave continues outward, the material in the post-shock regions quickly cools and recombines.
 This is what gave HuBi 1 its “inside out” appearance.

 The observations provide us with a possible preview into our own sun’s final outcome.
 Guerrero estimates there’s a one in 10 chance that our own life-supporting star may experience its final breath of life as HuBi 1 did.
-Of course, by then the sun would have already swelled into a red giant and exploded in a supernova, so our planets would likely have been wiped out.
+Of course, by then the sun would have already swelled into a red giant, so our planets would likely have been wiped out.
 Hopefully humans would have boarded their spaceships and set up camp in a new solar system.

-Note: Editor’s Note: An earlier version of this article erroneously indicated that our sun would go supernova at the end of its life.